dshryn/fintip-generator-web/README.md

-# Personal Finance Tip Generator
+# Personal Finance Tip Generator using Generative AI

-A web application that delivers personalized, actionable budgeting advice by combining user inputs (income, expenses, savings goals, and spending habits) with both generative AI (LLaMA-3 via Ollama) and rule-based finance heuristics (50/30/20 rule, emergency-fund guidelines).
+A web application that delivers personalized, actionable budgeting advice by combining user inputs (income, expenses, savings goals, and spending habits) with both. generative AI (LLaMA-3 via Ollama) and rule-based finance heuristics (50/30/20 rule, emergency-fund guidelines).
 The frontend streams AI responses in real time with a typewriter animation and dynamic layout.

 ## Features